7 tips to make yourself findable to recruiters on Linkedin.

-Did you meet the original search criteria ?
-We do a quick double check on whether you actually hit the requirements of the original advanced search or slipped through the cracks.
+Did you meet the original search criteria?
+We do a quick double-check on whether you actually hit the requirements of the original advanced search or slipped through the cracks.

 Tenure across multiple jobs- do you have good tenure?
 Lots of jumping around will hurt your chances of being reached out to.
 Inevitably recruiters worry about their clients complaining about them presenting a job-hopper to them.
-Sometimes that can’t be avoided but it is a factor that will hurt you if you have move a lot.
+Sometimes that can’t be avoided but it is a factor that will hurt you if you have moved a lot.

-Tenure in current job.
+Tenure in the current job.
 Different recruiters have different views on tenure windows when they will consider reaching out to you.
 Here are ours (and our reasoning)

 - 1-3months – we will generally leave you alone.

 - 3-6 months – occasionally worth a shot for us as we assume this is the period when you know if you are unhappy or the key period where things tend not to work out.